-The project report must have 10,500 keystrokes per person in the group, in other words the project has a scope of between 31,500 and 52,5000(+/- 5%) keystrokes per report including spaces, footnotes, figures and tables, but excluding the front page, table of contents, bibliography and appendices.
+The project report must have 10,500 keystrokes per person in the group, in other words the project has a scope of between 31,500 and 52,5000(+/-5%) keystrokes per report including spaces, footnotes, figures and tables, but excluding the front page, table of contents, bibliography and appendices.

-The structure of the report must follow the formal examination requirements for written assignments which can be found on Study Update.
+The structure of the report must follow the guidelines for written assignments 2019, which can be found on Study Update.
 The report must be submitted electronically.

-A visual product must also be produced.
+The visual product must be brought and be presented in connection with the oral exam.
 The visual product may be a video, a prototype of a physical or digital product, a homepage, presentation material for potential investors or other stakeholders.